raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ![Photo of clouds above land.](images/image1.jpg)

-#### 3. Log data to file
+## 3. Log data to file

 Your program must write some sensor data to a file or save an image.
-This will allow the data to be downloaded back to Earth and let you look for patterns and run your own experiments.
+This will allow the data to be downloaded back to Earth for you to analyse and enjoy.
 You can save your data into a file using this code snippet:

 ```python
 import csv